marion205/RichesReach/docs/features/alpaca-connect/ALPACA_CONNECT_ACCOUNT_CREATION_STRATEGY.md

 ---

-## 📧 Updated Email to Hunter

-**Add This Question:**
+## 📧 Alpaca Support Response (Nov 18, 2025)

+**Question Asked:**
 > "We understand OAuth Connect is for existing accounts.
-For users who don't have Alpaca accounts yet, we're planning a guided signup flow (link to alpaca.markets/signup).
+For users without Alpaca accounts, we're implementing a guided signup flow (link to alpaca.markets/signup).
 Are there any improvements planned for the signup→callback redirect issue, or should we consider a hybrid approach with Broker API for new account creation?"

+**Alpaca's Response:**
+> "At this time we do not have any improvements planned for the signup.
+If we make any changes to this, we will let you know.
+This is something we'd like to consider for the future."

+**Implications:**
+- ❌ No automatic callback/redirect after signup (confirmed limitation)
+- ✅ Guided signup flow is the correct approach for MVP
+- ⚠️ Users must manually return to app after signup
+- 🔄 Consider hybrid approach if signup→connect success rate is low

 ---